Sunday, February 15, 2026

 For seven years, I remained stationed there.

 But what I truly needed in those years was help — not correction.
 I needed space to grieve.
 I needed understanding.
-I needed mental health support to ease a father’s shattered heart.
+I needed someone to recognize that a father mourning his son is not a disciplinary issue to be managed.

 In hindsight, I do not believe anyone intended harm.
 Leadership sees mission readiness; they see discipline; they see order.
 I understand that now more than I did then.
 But grief does not respond to policy.
 Trauma does not submit to rank.
-And a father mourning his son is not a disciplinary issue to be managed.

 I was a broken man trying to survive.